Chart Color Schemes

 Hamlyn Heights has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified eight projects likely affecting the region.
+AreaSearch has identified eight projects likely affecting this region.
 Notable ones include Northern and Western Geelong Growth Areas, Geelong Ring Road - Stage 4C (Heales Road to Anglesea Road), Barwon Health North, and Bell Park / Bell Post Hill Enhanced Early Years and Community Hub.
-The following list details those most relevant:.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.